Dynamic syntax group

 This is the web page for the Dynamic Syntax Research Group based at King's College London.

 It is composed of a group of researchers based mainly in:

-Dynamic Syntax is a grammar formalism designed to reflect directly the left-right (time-linear) sequence of natural language processing.
-The framework centres on LOFT
+Dynamic Syntax is a grammar formalism designed to reflect directly the time-linear dimension of natural language processing.

-(Blackburn & Meyer-Viol 1994; pdf 316 KB), a modal logic of finite trees, which is used to define concepts of tree growth for characterising how interpretation of strings expressed as a decorated tree structure is developed on a word-by-word basis.
+The framework centers on LOFT (Blackburn & Meyer-Viol 1994; pdf 316 KB), a modal logic describing finite trees, which is used to define concepts of structural growth for characterising how interpretations of strings, expressed as a decorated tree structures, is gradually developed on a word-by-word basis.

 It has recently been expanded (Purver et al. 2010; Hough, 2014; Gregoromichelaki, 2017) by incorporating conceptual structures defined using the representation format of TTR (Cooper, 2012; Ginzburg, 2012).

 Dynamic Syntax has been applied to a range of natural language phenomena, exploring in particular the interaction between anaphora resolution, ellipsis and structural forms of underspecification in natural-language interpretation.
 It has been shown to provide a natural basis for expressing typologies of relative clause structures, left-periphery structures, and wh-questions.
 It has also been applied successfully in the analysis and modelling of various dialogue phenomena.
 Development of the framework has been funded by ESRC, EPSRC, Leverhulme and AHRC.

 For comments on the site, to report errors or technical difficulties or to suggest additions please contact Eleni Gregoromichelaki.